SteadyCadence/api-docs/content/03-organization.md

 **Request payload**

 The request payload is a JSON object containing the following properties.
-All properties are optional, if a property is not present it the request payload, the property will not be updated.
+All properties are optional - if a property is not presented the request payload, the property will not be updated.

 Property | Description
 ---|---
 `name` | The name of the organization.
 `description`| (optional) A long-form description of the organization.
-`archived` | `Boolean` indicating whether the organization has be archived.
+`archived` | `Boolean` indicating whether the organization has been archived.
 `urls` | A list of URLs to websites of this organization.
 `contacts` | A list of contacts for this organization.
 A contact is a JSON object containing `name`, `email` (optional) and `tel` (optional); either `email` or `tel` must be provided.

 **Response**

-The response body contains an [organization JSON object](#organization-1).
+The response body contains an [organization JSON object](#user-content-example-organization-json-object).

 The response also contains the field `users`, which provides a list of members of this organization.